 Princeton and Oxford: Princeton University Press, 2021.
 622 pages.

 The book under review here is a thorough and enlightening look at how Berkeley’s life and philosophy intertwined.
-The fact this review essay focuses on some points where I disagree with the author should not be read to indict the quality of the work as a whole.
+The fact that this review essay focuses on some points where I disagree with the author should not be read to indict the quality of the work as a whole.

 Jones opens his book with a very strong claim: